BenCaunt/FTC-path-planner/README.md

-# FTC Sim
+# FTC Path PLanner
-A simulator for simulating control systems on mecanum robots for FIRST tech challenge.
+A simulator for visualizing and generating FTC path's.